 Humans, like all mammals, are born with an instinct to not soil ourselves.
-But unlike most other mammals, we are born unable to walk and are completely dependent on a caregiver to take us to a place where we can go.
-Since the 1950s or so, we have been “diaper training” our babies.
-In our culture, we don’t even know that all parents used to take their baby to potty.
-We think diapers are necessary and “part of being a baby.”
+But unlike most other mammals, we are born unable to walk and we are completely dependent on a caregiver to take us to a place where we can go.
+Since the 1950s, we have been “diaper training” our babies.
+In our culture, most of us don’t even know that long ago, all parents used to take their baby to potty.
+We think diapers are a necessary “part of being a baby.”
 But they are, in fact, a modern invention.

 - build a closer relationship with their baby

 - support their baby’s gradual development of life skills and body awareness/autonomy

 It’s okay to use diapers while practicing EC.
 While EC is often referred to as a “diaper free baby” practice, it is not necessary to literally never use diapers.
 In fact, letting a baby indiscriminately pee on the floor is not EC at all– and will slow down a child’s potty learning in the same way that total diaper dependence does.
 You can focus on the Communication part of Elimination Communication and use backup diapers or training pants full-time.